manvendrarana/PictureWeather/README.md

 # PictureWeather

-a  weather appplication that enables users to search for live weather data for a city.
+A  weather appplication that enables users to search for live weather data for a city.
 The app will also display a random image pertaining to the given city name.
 Weather information is obtained from OpenWeatherMap API.
 The app retrieves the following data from OpenWeatherMap API: name, icon, weather description, temperature, humidity, and Wind Speed.
 The background images are retrieved from unsplash.